-“Sandbagging” means to under-promise and over-deliver.
-It is a bad habit for countless organizations and teams.
+Sandbagging means to under promise and over deliver.
+It’s a bad habit for countless organizations and teams.
 Despite enormous pressure to drive growth and shareholder value — and lofty goals about disrupting traditional markets — sandbagging persists.
 It manifests itself in lackluster product development and subpar customer service.
 And it metastasizes into underperforming teams and underwhelmed customers.

-Committed objectives are often tied to metrics like sales and revenue goals.
-They’re the objectives must achieve in full within an OKR cycle.
-Committed objectives are essential because they help gauge progress toward higher-level aspirational objectives.
-Committed objectives still need to represent some change in outcome, such as business growth, rather than business as usual.
+Committed Objectives are often tied to metrics like sales and revenue goals.
+They’re the must achieve Objectives within an OKR cycle.
+Committed Objectives are essential because they help gauge progress toward higher-level aspirational Objectives.
+Committed Objectives still need to represent some change in outcome, such as business growth, rather than business as usual.

 *These ranged from “increase market share,” “reduce assembly hours per vehicle” and “speed time to market” to “achieve diversity targets” and “reduce LTI (senior executive) count.”
-Buried somewhere in the middle of this grand mosaic was a little cell, no bigger than the others, which read, “achieve product excellence.” … There, on the screen, was the core of the GM problem: “product excellence” was merely one out of twenty-five (or thirty-six) things the company should work on. *
+Buried somewhere in the middle of this grand mosaic was a little cell, no bigger than the others, which read, “achieve product excellence.” … There, on the screen, was the core of the GM problem: “product excellence” was merely one out of 25 or 36 things the company should work on. *

 Where can I get more information?

 Are you or your team stuck on attainable goals or struggling with establishing shared, aspirational goals?
 We’d love to hear from you about them.
-Reach out and let us know here and be sure to check out all the other FAQs, Stories, and Resources right here on WhatMatters.com.
+Be sure to check out our FAQs, Stories, and Resources.

 Or, if you’re looking for an OKR coach, check this out.